Before you have your judicial review hearing, you will need to prepare the materials that the judge will look at to decide the case. These are:

 This is a blank petition record index that you can download and fill in: Blank Petition Record Index

-This is a sample petition record index that you can look at as an example: Sample Petition Record Index
+This is an example petition record index that you can use as a guide: Example Petition Record Index

 Petition records must contain: